Spice up your inbox with FREE German recipes and a free recipe ebook!

-This German pancake soup recipe, Flädlesuppe, is a comfort food that many Germans recall from their childhood.
-It's literally just a hearty broth poured over rolled crepe-like pancakes.
-And .... it's heavenly!
+This German pancake soup, flädlesuppe, is pure comfort food that many Germans remember from their childood.
+It’s just rich broth poured over rolled, crepe-like pancakes ... and it’s heavenly!

 Let me tell you about the first time I served this to my husband.
 Although he's also born in Germany and lived there for part of his childhood, he didn't know about this German pancake soup recipe.